Track down free San Diego County public records today using this streamlined resource.

 To check if other cities have their own local background checks, searchers can type “[city name] California background check” into a search engine and browse the results to see if any are offered.

-How To Perform a Free San Diego County Warrant Search
+How To Run a Free San Diego County Warrant Search

-San Diego County public records include warrant information and the Sheriff’s Office offers a warrant search feature that can be used by entering an individual’s first, middle, and/or last name into the search boxes; full names will narrow the search more effectively, but partial names may be searched as well.10
+San Diego County public records include warrant information and the sheriff’s office offers a Warrant Search Tool that can be used by entering an individual’s first, middle, and/or last name into the search boxes; full names will narrow the search more effectively, but partial names may be searched as well.10

 Though most warrants can be found online, the San Diego County Sheriff’s Office can also be contacted by phone or in person for warrant inquiries.